NHL entry draft

 2021

-In 2021, the NHL reduced the lottery to include just two winners who will be given the first and second picks.
+In 2021, the NHL reduced the lottery to include just two winners who would be given the first and second picks.
 This means the arrangement of the remaining 14 teams will be below the two winners (they are arranged from lowest to highest in the previous season’s ranking).

 2022